margrietpalm/040code.github.io/content/posts/2020-05-25-scaling-selfhosted-action-runners/index.md

 ![install-app](install-app.png 'Install app.')

-Thats it, time to test.
+That's it, time to test.
 First create a simple action workflow in an empty directory.

 ```bash
 mkdir -p .github/workflows